2023 COACHES

 Greg Godfrey

 Greg is a former college coach at Penn State-Abington.
-He was also the high school varsity head coach at Nazareth Acdemy.
+He was also the high school varsity head coach at Nazareth Academy.
 Greg also had his own AAU club, the Greg Godfrey All-Stars.
 He was a standout player at Abington High School.

 Coaches Box – A Note of Appreciation